BitcoinUnlimited/ElectrsCash/doc/integration-tests.md

 After you can run the tests directly by calling `./qa/rpc-tests/electrum_basics.py` from the Bitcoin Unlimited root directory.

 The tests assume ElectrsCash binary is located at `<BitcoinUnlimited/src/electrscash>`.
-To have it run your build, you can either symlink it there, or you can pass the parameter `--electrumbin`, such as `./qa/rpc-tests/electrum_basics.py --electrumbin=/home/user/ElectrsCash/target/debug/electrscash`.
+To have it run your build, you can either symlink it there, or you can pass the parameter `--electrum.exec`, such as `./qa/rpc-tests/electrum_basics.py --electrum.exec=/home/user/ElectrsCash/target/debug/electrscash`.